grafana/agent/docs/sources/operator/api.md

 </em>
 </td>
 <td>
-<p>ServiceMonitorNamespaceSelector are the set of labels to determine which
+<p>ServiceMonitorNamespaceSelector is the set of labels that determine which
 namespaces to watch for ServiceMonitor discovery.
-If nil, only checks own namespace.</p>
+If nil, it only checks its own namespace.</p>
 </td>
 </tr>
 <tr>